mnooner256/pyqrcode/docs/rendering.rst

 The terminal method also support the 256 color scheme.
 This is the least transportable of the color schemes.
 To use this color scheme simply supply a number between 0 and 256.
-This number will act as an index to the terminal's color pallete.
+This number will act as an index to the terminal's color palette.
 What color that index actually corresponds to is system dependent.
 In other words, while most terminal emulators support 256 colors, the there is no way to tell what color will be actually displayed.